 Therefore, because of these complexities, victims are forced to take an outside court settlement (Sourav, 2017).
 When a perpetrator sees justice is not served and he is free from the trial he may go on to commit the crime again.
 This delay in the trial procedure has in fact given him encouragement to commit the crime again.
 The delay in the trial’s procedure is intentional in the majority of cases; so that the perpetrator can easily move freely.
-This has been reflected through my interview process with the participants, where Momtaz Begum (domestic Violence victim) mentioned, “I didn’t go for any legal procedure, however, I have heard that court procedures can take a long time”.
+This has been reflected through my interview process with the participants, where Ms. M (domestic Violence victim) mentioned, “I didn’t go for any legal procedure, however, I have heard that court procedures can take a long time”.
 A lawyer from Bangladesh National Lawyers association mentioned that as the trial goes on, because of the lengthy process the victim’s family are unable to keep moving forward with the case.
 Moreover, witnesses and evidence can drop out over time; therefore, it is not wrong to say, “Justice delayed is justice denied” (Majumder, 2019: 45).
-On the same note, Animesh Chandra Sarkar (Assistant legal manager at Acid Survivor foundation) mentioned in his interview, “Moreover, when a case goes on trial a witness doesn’t want to come to testify because the police threatens them.
+On the same note, Mr. A (Assistant legal manager at Acid Survivor foundation) mentioned in his interview, “Moreover, when a case goes on trial a witness doesn’t want to come to testify because the police threatens them.
 Police takes money from the accused and tries to withdraw the case from the court.
 In these circumstances who will come to testify before the court?
 You see everyone has family and children; they don’t want to risk it.
 It is also seen judges or magistrates take bribe from the accused and don’t send a letter to the witness to testify before court.
 If the witness didn’t get the letter on time they can’t come to testify.
 Therefore, because of this reason a case got delayed and the accused got bail from the court.
 When accused got bail from the court they can threaten the victim and their family to withdraw the case.
 This is happening - a criminal got bail from high court on a non–boilable case and threatens the victim’s family.
 Moreover, it is also happening that after getting bail from court the criminal kills the victim or throws acid on her face.
 Still there is no justice.
-There is no regularity in our judicial system, courts are dealing with the cases.
+There is no regularity in our judicial system; courts are dealing with the cases.
 Police are corrupted and witnesses don’t come on time.
 All these factors are related in delaying a case, which makes the victims and their family frustrated”.

 Luke (1974, 2005) - through the lens of Dahl’s (1957) one-dimensional view - describes power as “power over decision”; for example, everyone has the right to lead a life where they can make their own choices and therefore achieve their desired outcomes.
 However, if any situation prevents people from taking a decision about their own life, that indicates they are subject to an unequal power relationship.
 In the above quotes presented from my interviewees, it is evident that, although they want justice; however, in the judicial administration lawyers, judges, police and public prosecutors holds the ultimate power; therefore, cases are deliberately delayed and justice delayed is justice denied